 Genetic algorithms, evolutionarily stable strategies, and the loser/winner effects

 (A long time ago, around the year 2000) I spent some time working on the loser/winner effects.
 This is a problem that requires game theory (what is a good strategy depends on what your opponents do) but I could not find simple analytical solutions.
 So I used genetic algorithms, which seems natural enough here since we are dealing with the evolution of behavioral strategies.

 There are several libraries for genetic algorithms.
 I started using galib, a very nice library.
 However, I found it hard to use of it for my problem, where fitness is the result of repeated interactions between the genotypes (and not something you evaluate in a sweep over the population at each generation); this is doable with galib, but I found it hard and awkward.
 Thus, to learn more C++ and to have more control, I wrote a set classes and methods for genetic algorithms (ga.cpp, ga.h).
 And the code for the loser/winner part (fighting.cpp), plus a few helper functions, etc.

-Please note that the documentation is non-existent (you'll need to read the comments), that there are a few comments in Spanish and spanglish, and that indentation and line width are "peculiar" (set to fit my monitor and usage of XEmacs).
+Please note that the documentation is non-existent (you'll need to read the comments), that there are a few comments in Spanish and spanglish, and that indentation and line width are "peculiar" (set to fit my monitor and usage of XEmacs at that time).
 Its been a while since I worked on these issues.
 But I'd appreciate that, if you use this code, you let me know.

 Last modified: April 2019